-In 1994, Eichenberg was elected to the Albuquerque Metropolitan Arroyo
+In 1994, Eichenberg was elected to the Albuquerque Metropolitan Arroyo Flood Control Authority Board, a position he still holds today.
+In

-Flood Control Authority Board, a position he still holds today.
-In 2004, he was appointed by Governor Richardson to the position of New Mexico State Property Tax Director.
+2004, he was appointed by Governor Richardson to the position of New Mexico State Property Tax Director.

 Eichenberg was elected to the New Mexico State Senate in 2008.
-As a State Senator, he served on the Public Affairs and Judiciary committees, and was Chair of the Restructuring Committee, which sought to streamline State government and save taxpayers money.
+As a State Senator, he chaired the Restructuring Committee, which sought to streamline State government and save taxpayers money.
 In 2010, he carried the Governmental Conduct Act, establishing a code of ethics for all government employees.
 In 2012, Eichenberg served as Chair of the Revenue Stabilization and Tax Policy Committee.